 Dr. Dennis Marshall, Professor of Theology, gave a presentation on August 24, 2011 on the Catholic Intellectual Tradition to teachers from West and Central Catholic High Schools.
 On

-September 24, 2011 he will be presenting "On Eagles Wings: Faith and Human Perfection" at the Grand Rapids Diocese Catechetical Conference.
-He will also be presenting a talk to the Culture of Life Conference on Humane Vitae on
+September 24, 2011 he presented "On Eagles Wings: Faith and Human Perfection" at the Grand Rapids Diocese Catechetical Conference.
+He will also presented a talk to the Culture of Life Conference on Humane Vitae on

 October 8, 2011.

-On October 26, 2011 Dr. Marshall will be giving the keynote address, entitled "The Good, the Bad, and the Holy," to the Michigan Chaplain Association's annual conference.
+On October 26, 2011 Dr. Marshall gave the keynote address, entitled "The Good, the Bad, and the Holy," to the Michigan Chaplain Association's annual conference.

-He is also presenting on the topic of the relationship between faith and reason to St. Joseph's Church, Belding, Michigan on January 29, 2012.
+He also presented on the topic of the relationship between faith and reason to St. Joseph's Church, Belding, Michigan on January 29, 2012.

-Dr. Robert Marko, Professor and Chair of Theology presented the paper, “The Holocaust in Galicia and Metropolitan Andrei Sheptytskyi” at the 40th Annual Conference of the Holocaust and Churches in March 2010 in Philadelphia.
+Dr. Marko presented the paper, “The Holocaust in Galicia and Metropolitan Andrei Sheptytskyi” at the 40th Annual Conference of the Holocaust and Churches in March 2010 in Philadelphia.
 In July, 2011, he presented “НЕ УБИЙ!”
 (Do not kill!) at the Metropolitate of L’viv Conference Center in Bruihovychi, Ukraine comparing the genocides of Rwanda, the Shoah of the Jews and the Holodomor or Ukrainian Famine.
 His “Святість і гідність людського життя - вихідний пункт соціальної доктрини католицької Церкви" (The Value and Dignity of Human Life as the Foundation of the Social Teaching of the Catholic Church) appeared in the September, 2011 issue of Місіонар (Mission).
-Most recently in September 2012 he offered two presentations at the Diocesan Catechetical Conference on the Eastern Catholic Churches and their theology , spirituality and liturgy.
+In September 2012, he offered two presentations at the Diocesan Catechetical Conference on the Eastern Catholic Churches and their theology , spirituality and liturgy.